williamleonards/OrderMatchingEngine/README.md

 Getting a user’s sell history: O(1).
 It returns a pointer to the vector of such trades.

+## Concurrency Support:
+This project supports concurrency using locks, with the assumption that no user appears in more than 1 thread.
+However, threads are allowed to create multiple users.

 ## Compiling and Executing
 Run CMake build:
 ```bash